Thursday, July 09, 2015

 While the regulars take something of a back seat to this grudge match, Hondo and the Singing Wire isn't stolen from them entirely.
 Hondo Lane gives further evidence of his resourcefulness and his scouting expertise, and Buffalo mulls a career change (to bounty hunter) near the end of his hitch.
 Captain Richards' rigidity is put to the test during the pursuit of the renegades.

 HONDO continues to boast a tremendous supporting cast on a weekly basis.
-Lopez (DEATH WISH 4) is properly intense with the episode's plum part, while Conway (star of TOMBSTONE TERRITORY) does what he can with a one dimensional villain.
+Lopez (DEATH WISH 4) is properly intense with the episode's plum part, while Conway (TOMBSTONE TERRITORY) does what he can with a one dimensional villain.
 Iron Eyes Cody plays a Chief for about the 194th time, and to the surprise of no one familiar with his roles post-RED RYDER, Donald 'Red' Barry's Sergeant turns out to be an opportunistic douche.

 The most memorable impression among the guests is left by another B-movie vet, Donald Woods (NEVER SAY GOODBYE), who has the meaty part of the compassionate but understandably reluctant physician.